blfcweb/biggestlittlefc.github.io/music/style-guide.md

 ### Sahny <small>(Suh-nee)</small>

 **Played by: Sam A. Parker** A hyena who's fursona is a deer.
 Young adult.
 Nonbinary, uses them/they pronouns.
 Loves to party and drink all the booze.
 Wants to be a "popufur" and really idolizes Keystone, a famous character in the community.
-Very carefree to the point of his own detreiment.
+Very carefree to the point of their own detriment.
 Lives very in the moment and is not concerned with planning at all.

 ### Diego

 **Played by: Viottolo D'silencia** The hyena con chair whose fursona is an arctic fox.
 Adult.
-Very nonchelant about running the con, worry-free and convinced everything is going well.
+Very nonchalant about running the con, worry-free and convinced everything is going well.
 Incompetent and uses his position in the community to get what he wants.

 ### dauB <small>(Dah-B)</small>